oliora/ppconsul/README.md

-# PPConsul
+# Ppconsul

 *Version 0.1*

 A C++ client library for [Consul](http://consul.io).
 Consul is a distributed tool for discovering and configuring services in your infrastructure.

-The goal of PPConsul is to:
+The goal of Ppconsul is to:
 * Fully cover version 1 of Consul [HTTP API](http://www.consul.io/docs/agent/http.html).
 Please check the current [implementation status](status.md).
 * Provide simple, modular and effective API based on C++11.
 * Support different platforms.
 At the moment, Linux, Windows and macOS platforms supported.